jfang99/Show_Hand/learner_log.md

 Conversion of QString and int: https://stackoverflow.com/questions/16633555/how-to-convert-qstring-to-int

+I also learned how to make two ui interfaces interact with each other with the help of our TA.
+For example, in my project, I need to change the player's name on the game ui interface based on what the user typed in on the startwindow ui interface.

 # I spent more than 10 hours on the final project today, and I finally finished it.
 I will then work on looking for bugs.

 Things I learned working on the final project: